Navigating the Insurance Contract Act (VVG): Your key to rights, obligations and the current legal text instead of outdated PDFs

 Katrin Straub

-The Insurance Contract Act (VVG) is the foundation of every insurance policy in Germany; lack of knowledge can quickly cost you several thousand euros.
-This article explains the VVG in a practical way and shows you how to assert your rights as a policyholder with up to one hundred percent success.
+The Insurance Contract Act (VVG) is the foundation of every insurance policy in Germany; a lack of knowledge can quickly cost you several thousand euros.
+This article explains the VVG in practical terms and shows you how to enforce your rights as a policyholder with up to a 100 per cent success rate.

 The topic in brief and concise terms